WolfOfTinStreet/MTG_Ecommerce/README.md

 # MTG_Ecommerce

+Forecast retail, buylist, and inventory movements of _Magic, the Gathering_ trading cards.

-Data Collection and Analysis for Magic, the Gathering (MTG) singles on the [secondary market](https://mtg.gamepedia.com/Secondary_market).
-Major trading card game websites such as [tcg player](http://tcgplayer.com) and [CardKingdom](http://cardkingdom.com) both present pricing and buylist information on a daily basis for all MTG cards.
-In these scripts we are scraping this pricing information, uploading to BigQuery, and analyzing the time series data that results to forecast retail, buylist, and inventory movements.
+Major trading card game websites like [tcg player](http://tcgplayer.com) and [card kingdom](http://cardkingdom.com) publish pricing and buylist information of _Magic, the Gathering_ cards in [secondary markets](https://en.wikipedia.org/wiki/Secondary_market).
+These scripts scrape and analyze their publications to forecast retail, buylist, and inventory movements of _Magic, the Gathering_ trading cards.
+Automating the collection of price discrepancies between different market's valuation of specific _Magic, the Gathering_ trading cards creates opportunities for profit.

 # Usage